 We provide a comprehensive approach to assessing lung cancer risk, and screenings include the following:

-- Physical evaluation and a painless, non-invasive, low-dose CT scan
+Physical evaluation and a painless, non-invasive CT scan

-- Results and recommendations within 72 hours of screening
+Results and recommendations within a week of screening

 Contact your primary care physician and ask for a referral.
 If you need a primary care physician, we can help you find one.